 Regents' Researcher Award.
-This award is given annually to NSHE faculty members at UNLV, UNR, NSC or DRI with a distinguished record in research.
+This award is given annually to NSHE faculty members at UNLV, UNR, NSU or DRI with a distinguished record in research.
 Two awards will be given annually: one to a faculty member in recognition of a distinguished career in research and one to a faculty member in recognition of mid-career accomplishments in research.
 Although this award is intended for individuals, groups who by their collaboration have made major advances may be recognized as well.
 The intent is to select one individual (or group) for recognition each year.
 However, the selection committee may choose to send forward more than one recommendation in exceptional circumstances.

 - I. Researcher Award Distinguished Career - A. Nominations.
-Notification is sent annually by Chancellor's Office to each of the eligible institutions (UNLV, UNR, NSC, and DRI) to begin the nomination process in late August/early September.
+Notification is sent annually by the Chancellor's Office to each of the eligible institutions (UNLV, UNR, NSU, and DRI) to begin the nomination process initially in April with a follow up in early September.
 Each institution may submit one nomination only for consideration to the Vice Chancellor for Academic and Student Affairs.
 Each nomination must contain the following information only: - i.
 Formal letter of nomination from an NSHE employee or student, adhering to the following guidelines: - 1.
 The nomination letter must indicate the significance, volume, and quality of the candidate's research in such a way as to clarify the nominee's activities for individuals from other disciplines; - 2.
 The letter must address how the candidate's research or scholarly work brings recognition to the NSHE; - 3.
 The letter must address clear evidence of the national or international stature of the candidate's research.
 This evidence should reflect recognized evaluation in the form of critically reviewed papers, presentations, books, monographs, and other forms of scholarly activity or recognition (e.g., invited presentations, awards, honors).
-A fuller listing of these should be provided in the candidate's curriculum vitae, which must be attached to the letter of nomination; - 4.
-In those disciplines where research grants and contracts are recognized as an important part of career achievement, there must be clear evidence provided in the letter of nomination that the candidate has been competitive for such grants at the national and/or international level; and - 5.
+A fuller listing of these should be provided in the candidate's curriculum vitae, which must be attached to the letter of nomination;

+- 4. In those disciplines where research grants and contracts are recognized as an important part of career achievement, there must be clear evidence provided in the letter of nomination that the candidate has been competitive for such grants at the national and/or international level; and - 5.
 The letter of nomination must address the candidate's continuous record of long-term research. - ii.
 Curriculum vitae containing a listing of grants funded, presentations made at national and/or international research meetings, awards/honors, published articles, monographs, or books; and - iii.
-Supplementary materials as follows: - No more than three examples (reprints or copies) of significant published works that the candidate feels are representative of his or her research accomplishments;

-- 2. A list of grants and contracts received, indicating the project title, name of grantor, amount of grant, beginning and termination dates, and the nature of the competition for the grant; - 3.
+Supplementary materials as follows: - 1.
+No more than three examples (reprints or copies) of significant published works that the candidate feels are representative of his or her research accomplishments; - 2.
+A list of grants and contracts received, indicating the project title, name of grantor, amount of grant, beginning and termination dates, and the nature of the competition for the grant; - 3.
 No more than three reviews, adjudications, or testimonials conferred by persons who audited the original work; - 4.
-No more than three letters of support from persons knowledgeable of the nominee's qualifications; and - 5.
-Names, addresses, and phone numbers of up to five persons outside of the NSHE whom the Selection Committee may contact about the candidate's research achievements.
+No more than three letters of support from persons knowledgeable of the nominee's qualifications (candidates may resubmit letters of support dated within the past three years); and - 5.
+Names, email addresses, and phone numbers of five persons outside of the NSHE whom the Selection Committee may contact to act as external reviewers.
+Reviewers shall not have a conflict of interest with the candidate according to National Science Foundation (NSF) standards.